 - Has there ever been a hack or data breach within your platform?
 If so, what happened?

-TINT supports events, e-commerce, agencies, hospitality, travel, entertainment, sports, higher education, and non-profits, and is one of the only companies to offer self-service / transparent pricing, and fully featured events and signage products on top of being a User Generated Content Platform.
+TINT supports events, e-commerce, agencies, hospitality, travel, entertainment, sports, higher education, and non-profits, and fully-featured events and signage products on top of being the enterprise UGC platform.